ponder-sh/ponder/examples/reference-erc721/README.md

 # Example ERC721 token API

 This example shows how to create a GraphQL API for an ERC721 token using Ponder.
-It uses the Smol Brains NFT contract on Arbitrum, which emits `Transfer`, `Approval`, and `OwnershipTransferred` events.
+It uses the Smol Brains NFT contract on Arbitrum.

 ## Sample queries